AfriFuture Research and Development Trust

 Please, consider the following when preparing your manuscript:

 Affiliation: author’s and co-author’s name(s) and email address; institution (s); city and country

 Main text (key and sub-headings to be chosen by the author/s)

 The manuscripts should be between 5000-6000 words inclusive of tables, figures and references (articles that do not confirm to the word count will be returned to author/s).

 In-text and list of references should follow the Harvard style.

 *The Review Process*

 All manuscripts submitted to the Bulletin will undergo a double-blind peer review process.
 Authors will receive critical and constructive feedback as part of capacity building.
-Feedback will be availed within 30 days after submitting manuscripts.
+Feedback will be availed within 30 days after submitting manuscripts (subject to timeous reviews by our partners).
 Other processes and timelines will be communicated to successful contributors.

 *Enquiries and Clarification*

 What is the nexus between politics, security and international relations in the global south and what are the contemporary challenges facing citizens in this region?
 These are issues which Nothando Petra Magwizi explores in our upcoming and exciting issue of the AfriFuture Research Bulletin.
 She opines that when we look at the countries in the global south, they have faced persistent challenges of natural disasters, pandemics, weak health systems and gender-based violence.
 This is in addition to economic, cultural and religious challenges which are also quite evident.
 Capitalist, imperial, colonial and neo-colonial domination have in different ways contributed to these challenges.
 Nothando argues that lessons learnt, and experience gained in the past few years should be harnessed to develop solutions which are important for socio-economic and human capacity development as well as citizen wellbeing in the global south.
 For Nothando, the conversation needs to be opened up and solutions sought to improve the lives of citizens.